-Partner countries no eighbouring the EU
+Partner countries neighbouring the EU 12

 Western Balkans Eastern Partnership countries South-Mediterranean countries Russian Federation

 Albania Armenia Algeria Territory of Russia as recognised

 Bosnia and Herzegovina Azerbaijan Egypt by international law

-Kosovo Belarus Israel
+Kosovo 13 Belarus Israel

 Montenegro Georgia Jordan

-Moldova Lebanon
+Serbia Moldova Lebanon

 Territory of Ukraine as Libya

 recognised by international Morocco

-law Palestine
+law Palestine 14

 Syria

 Tunisia

-&lt;sup>11 The eligibility criteria formulated in commission notice Nr.2013/C-205/05 (OJEU C-205 of 19/07/2013, pp. 9-11) shall apply for all actions implemented through this Programme Guide, including with respect to third parties receiving financial support in the cases where the respective action involves financial support to third parties by grant beneficiaries in accordance with article 204 of the EU's Financial Regulation.
+12 The eligibility criteria formulated in commission notice Nr.2013/C-205/05 (OJEU C-205 of 19/07/2013, pp. 9-11) shall apply for all actions implemented through this Programme Guide, including with respect to third parties receiving financial support in the cases where the respective action involves financial support to third parties by grant beneficiaries in accordance with article 204 of the EU's Financial Regulation.

-This designation is without prejudice to positions on status, and is in line with UNSCR 1244 and the ICJ Opinion on the Kosovo declaration of independence.
+13 This designation is without prejudice to positions on status, and is in line with UNSCR 1244 and the ICJ Opinion on the Kosovo declaration of independence.

-&lt;sup>13 This designation shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.
+14 This designation shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.